CiscoDevNet/catalystwan/CONTRIBUTING.md

   Please note that when using `@request` decorator method must have no body.
 Request will be built automatically and return value based on defined type will be provided.

-  API Primitives Definitions can be found in: `vmngclient/primitives` directory.
+  API endpoints Definitions can be found in: `vmngclient/endpoints` directory.

   The organization of items **strictly** follows an OpenAPI spec: https://developer.cisco.com/docs/sdwan/#!sd-wan-vmanage-v20-9

   Auto generated python methods names can be found in: https://github.com/sbasan/vmanage-python-open-api/blob/main/README.md

-  If common data-model is being reused by more than one primitive class it should be moved to `vmngclient/model` folder with appropriate module name.
+  If common data-model is being reused by more than one `APIEndpoints` class it should be moved to `vmngclient/model` folder with appropriate module name.

   Dedicated pre-commit step will automatically check corectness and add documentation for endpoints with `@request` decorator.

   Custom payload types are allowed (eg. for sending various types of files) please check example: [**SoftwarePackageUpdatePayload**](vmngclient/utils/upgrades_helper.py#L68)

-1. Check that endpoints you want to utilize in your API already defined in `vmngclient/primitives`.
+1. Check that endpoints you want to utilize in your API already defined in `vmngclient/endpoints`.
 2. If endpoint not present, create new file with endpoint including data-model and methods with `@request`, `@view` and `@versions` decorators when needed.
-3. Implement higher level API in `vmngclient/api` using created primitives.
+3. Implement higher level API in `vmngclient/api` using created endpoints.

 Thanks,\
 vmngclient team